Centrais Eletricas Brasileiras S.A. (NYSE:EBR) stock crossing the finish line today

 Sponsored

-Additionally, it is important to take into account EBR stock ratios, including its price-to-sales ratio, which is 0.54 for the last tewlve months.
+As well, it is important to consider EBR stock ratios such as price-to-sales, which is currently 0.53.

 How does Centrais Eletricas Brasileiras S.A.
 (EBR) stock rate among analysts?
 Buy, sell, or hold?